Search

 William Wallace

-William is not only one of the greatest warriors in history but also a hero from Scotland.
-He is famous as a freedom fighter for his country.
-His last name ‘Wallace’ means ‘foreigner’ or ‘Welshman’ which is strange for a Scotland hero to have.
+William Wallace is not only one of the greatest warriors in history but also a beloved hero from Scotland.
+He is famous for fighting for his country’s freedom against English rule.
+Interestingly, his last name, ‘Wallace,’ means ‘foreigner’ or ‘Welshman,’ which is unusual for a Scottish hero.
+Known for his clever tactics, he achieved a significant victory at the Battle of Stirling Bridge and was honored as the ‘guardian of Scotland,’ a title similar to that of a king.

 End Note